-The Plan does not allocate any sites for development and Camden does not have any sites allocated in the Camden Site Allocations Plan.
+The Plan does not allocate any sites for development.

 The primary aim for Redington Frognal possible redevelopment opportunities is for new housing and supporting infrastructure to contribute to the Local Plan aims, and also to preserve local employment.
 The Plan supports a mixed community, in terms of building use classes and age demographics and socio-economic groups, while retaining the Arcadian and sylvan characteristics, and a variety of open spaces in terms of size and biodiversity.
 If the sites, described briefly below, were to become available, the following options could be considered.